OpenCTI-Platform/opencti/opencti-documentation/docs/installation/manual.md

 ### Configure the application

-The main application has just one JSON configuration file to change.
+The main application has just one JSON configuration file to change and a few Python modules to install

 ```bash
 $ cd opencti